sampagavi/AutoConnect/README.md

 ```
 ---
 ## Location API
-This project uses OpenStreetMap's Nominatim API to convert place names into coordinates.
+- This project uses OpenStreetMap's Nominatim API to convert place names into coordinates.
-For example, entering "IIT Roorkee" returns its latitude and longitude.
+- For example, entering "IIT Roorkee" returns its latitude and longitude.
+- Returned coordinates are now handled as floating-point values for improved precision.

 - No API key needed for basic usage.
 ---
 ## Sample Usage Flow